FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

-By default Web Components are communicating directly with FACT-Finder.
+By default FACT-Finder Web Components are communicating directly with FACT-Finder.
 This is configured in the `ff-communication` element.

 All actions and requests are performed automatically for you depending on the element was